Countess Louise Henriette of Nassau: Electress

 The couple lived in Cleves for the first years of their marriage, but they moved to Brandenburg, Frederick William's seat, in 1648.
 During her marriage, Louise Henriëtte followed her spouse and traveled between The Hague, Königsberg, Berlin and Cleves on campaigns, inspections, war and battle fields in Poland and Denmark.
 She acted as her husband's political adviser and was described as a pragmatist.
 She managed, through correspondence with the Queen of Poland, Marie Louise Gonzaga, to make an alliance with Poland in exchange for the Polish recognition of Prussia as a province of Brandenburg.
 It was said of her : "Few Electresses had been allowed so much influence".

 In 1650 her husband gave her the Amt Bötzow, an electoral domain with large estates and numerous places and farmers that were subject to taxes.
 Louise Henriëtte had a new castle in Dutch style built in Bötzow in 1650-52 and called it Oranienburg Palace, after her family, the House of Orange-Nassau.
 It became the name for the entire town in 1653.
 She was also involved in the design and development of the Lustgarten in Berlin.
 In 1663, she installed the first porcelain cabinet in Europe.
 In 1665, she founded an orphanage with places for 24 children.

 She was described as truly kind and gentle with a sharp intellect: her advice was vital for her spouse, and their marriage was considered a role model.
 During time of war, she made great efforts to soften the damages upon society.

 A Protestant religious community known as the Luise-Henrietten-Stift in nearby Lehnin Abbey was named after her.

 Children

-With Frederick William, Elector of Brandenburg, she had six children, only three of whom lived to adulthood:
+With Frederick William, the Great Elector, she had six children, only three of whom lived to adulthood: